-These extracts may only be used in regularly scheduled news programmes and cannot be kept for archive purposes

-- a) In those countries where legislation exists regarding news access to sporting events then this legislation will always hold precedence for reporting on FIS events. - b) In those countries where no legislation exists regarding news access by competing networks and provided that agreements between the company managing the rights and the primary rights holder take precedence then short extracts of a maximum of 90 seconds news access will be granted to competing networks by the agency/company managing the rights for transmission four hours after the rights holding network has shown the competition.
+These extracts may only be used in regularly scheduled news programmes and cannot be kept for archive purposes short extracts of a maximum of 90 seconds news access will be granted to competing networks by the agency/company managing the rights for transmission four hours after the rights holding network has shown the competition.
 The use of this material will cease 48 hours after the end of the competition.
 If the rights holding network delays its transmissions by more than 72 hours from the end of the competition, then competing networks can show extracts of a maximum of 45 seconds commencing 48 hours after and ending 72 hours after the event itself.
 Any request to exploit short extracts shall be addressed to the agency/company managing the rights which shall grant to the broadcasters access to the short extracts subject to agreement regarding the technical costs incurred to receive the material.